 The minimalism lifestyle can be a tool for getting out of debt, but we understand it’s not a one-size-fits-all strategy.
 If you’re interested in lightening your load, perhaps it’s time to give minimalism a try.

 If not, that’s OK too.
-There are other effective strategies for eliminating your debt.
-And the end of the day, it’s about finding what works for your lifestyle and capitalizing on your plan.
+There are a number of effective strategies to get out of debt and minimalism is just one of them.
+At the end of the day, it’s about finding what works for your lifestyle and capitalizing on your plan.